-Designed to bring another form of imagery and perspective to Garden & Landscape Expo, the all-new garden galleries showcase garden art and design.
+Designed to bring another form of imagery and perspective to Garden & Landscape Expo, the garden galleries showcase garden art and design.
 You are invited to view this year’s photography competition gallery, contribute to a virtual community garden, explore a botanical quilt exhibit, watch a gardening still life painting demonstration, listen to a garden poetry narration, and view a floral design display.
-You can also vote for your favorite image from the photography competition gallery for the Viewers’ Choice award!
 Click on the images or title links below to enter each gallery experience.

 Each year, PBS Wisconsin’s Great Wisconsin Quilt Show hosts a themed quilting challenge.
 This year’s quilts all incorporate a botanical theme.
 Enjoy a glimpse of spring splendor that’s sure to inspire next year’s garden!
 Using a special 3-D camera, the PBS Wisconsin team set up and captured video and photos of the exhibit.
 Enjoy an immersive and interactive walk-through with access to high resolution images and detailed information about each quilt.

 Bethann Moran-Handzlik is a painter who works from direct observation and memory.
 Her work was part of the 2019 “Uprooted: Plants in a Changing Climate” exhibition held at The James Watrous Gallery in Madison.
 Bethann’s paintings have been exhibited in galleries, museums and plein air venues.
 She teaches at UW-Whitewater.
 Her work reminds us of the beauty of Wisconsin native plant communities and to slow down and keenly observe the world around us.
 In this time-lapse video, Bethann demonstrates her process as she paints amaryllis and roses.
 You can view more of Bethann’s work at bethannmoran.com.